 MLP Model (MLP.py)

 This model is made up of 8 functions.
-The most important is the ‘runFFModel’ where FF stands for ‘Feed Forward’.
+The most important is the ‘runFFModel’, where FF stands for ‘Feed Forward’.
 This method is where all the other methods are initiated from.
 It starts by initialising the model weights and biases by calling ‘initialiseWeights’.
-Next, a for loop is created based on the epoch count and a ‘backPropagate’ method is called.
-This method in turn, starts by calling the ‘FFLayer’ method.
+Next, a for loop is created based on the epoch count, and a ‘backPropagate’ method is called.
+This method, in turn, starts by calling the ‘FFLayer’ method.
 In the FFLayer method, the inputs are multiplied by the weights and added to the biases across all the hidden layers – a forward pass.
-The applicable activation function is gotten from the ‘getActivationFunction’ method and is applied to the weight of the output to give a final weight.
-After the FFLayer method has finished running, the predictions are returned to the backPropagate method.
-These predictions are used to calculate the loss value.
-The loss is calculated in the ‘lossFunction’ method.
+Then, the applicable activation function is gotten from the ‘getActivationFunction’ method and is applied to the weight of the output to give a final weight.
+After running the FFLayer method, the predictions are returned to the backPropagate method.
+Next, these predictions are used to calculate the loss value.
+Finally, the loss is calculated in the ‘lossFunction’ method.

 This method calls the TensorFlow ‘softmax_cross_entropy_with_logits’ method on the predictions alongside the actual labels.
-Its value is returned to backPropagate where the gradient of the loss and the weights is calculated.
+Its value is returned to backPropagate where the gradient of the loss and weights is calculated.
 The results of this calculation are used in the ‘updateWeights’ function to update the weights.
-This process is what is called backpropagation [24].
+This process is what is called back-propagation [24].
 After updating the weights, they are applied to the inputs to get more accurate predictions.
-SoftMax activation is run on the outputsa.
+Finally, SoftMax activation is run on the outputs to derive a final prediction.

 Finally, the model predicts the labels of unseen testing data in the ‘makePredictions’ method.
 This method runs ‘FFLayer’ method on the unseen data, applies SoftMax to the outputs and calculates the accuracy of the predictions using the NumPy or TensorFlow argmax function.
-The implementations of runFFModel and backPropagate are in fig 4.4 and 4.5 respectively.
+The implementations of runFFModel and backPropagate are in fig 4.4 and 4.5, respectively.

 fig 4.4: Implementation of runFFModel method in the MLP class